 Once you have secured the point of entry it is time to look at other areas of the property which may have made your property a target.
 This may include things like poor lighting or an overgrown garden both of which can provide hiding places for criminals.
 Another thing to consider is whether or not your garden has a gate.
-According to crime prevention expert Michael Fraser, a gate creates a psychological barrier which can dissuade criminals from attempting a break-in on your property.
+According to crime prevention experts, a gate creates a psychological barrier that can dissuade criminals from attempting a break-in on your property.

 Installing A Security System

 Once you have addressed the weak points in your property you may want to consider having a home security system installed, or upgrading the existing one if you have one already.
 The obvious presence of a home security system is a great deterrent to potential burglars.
 There are several different options available to you so be sure to research all of the options to find out which is best for you.

 Following a break-in, your priority is to put your life back together and a big part of that is making sure that your family feels safe.
 The easiest way to do this is to make sure that you secure the point of entry promptly and then take steps to make your home less inviting to burglars.
 Do not fall victim to a break-in for a second time, get your home secured without delay.

 Jim Dalton is an expert in the fields of safety and security.
 Nothing gives him greater satisfaction than helping someone to design the best home security system to meet their needs.
 Jim has been writing about home security for many years and has been featured by various online publications and blogs.

 - Garden / Landscaping / Patio — 260

 - Real Estate / Finance — 194